InvestEngine vs Interactive Investor - which is better?

 InvestEngine vs Interactive Investor - fees

-InvestEngine* only charges platform fees for its managed portfolios, currently set at 0.25% per annum.
-This is cheaper than competitors Nutmeg and Moneyfarm*, though there is an ETF annual charge and a market spread, which is the difference between an ETF buy and sell price.
-According to InvestEngine, the average ETF charge is 0.14% per annum within its 'growth' portfolio and the market spread is estimated to be 0.07% per annum on its ETFs.
-This brings the total cost of a managed InvestEngine portfolio to approximately 0.46% per annum.
+InvestEngine only charges platform fees for its managed portfolios, currently set at 0.25% per annum.
+This is cheaper than competitors J.P.
+Morgan Personal Investing and Moneyfarm*, though there is an ETF annual charge and a market spread, which is the difference between an ETF buy and sell price.
+According to InvestEngine, the average ETF charge is 0.12% per annum within its 'growth' portfolio and the market spread is estimated to be 0.07% per annum on its ETFs.
+This brings the total cost of a managed InvestEngine portfolio to approximately 0.44% per annum.

-There is no platform fee on InvestEngine's DIY investment portfolios with Stocks and Shares ISA or General Investment Account, however, investors will still pay ETF charges and a market spread totalling an average of 0.21%.
-Those choosing to invest in a DIY SIPP will have to pay an annual fee of 0.15% - though this is capped at £200 per year - on top of the managed SIPP portfolio fee of 0.25%.
+There is no platform fee on InvestEngine's DIY investment portfolios with Stocks and Shares ISA or General Investment Account, however, investors will still pay ETF charges and a market spread totalling an average of 0.19%.

 If you want to buy Vanguard ETFs then InvestEngine and Interactive Investor are two of the cheapest ways to do this, though InvestEngine does not offer every Vanguard ETF or the Vanguard LifeStrategy funds range.
 Interactive Investor does give access to Vanguard LifeStrategy funds, within an ISA or SIPP.